F4FXL/DStarGateway/README.md

 - Cyrille F1MHV / DF1CHB for the testing
 - Jonathan Naylor G4KLX for all the work ahead
 ## 2.4.
 Features
 All the features found in ircddbGateway are supposed to be working.
-I have mixed feelings about putting these back in or not.
+Except the ones listed below

+### 2.4.1.
 Features that where left out :
 - CCS: is still being used?
 I always considered this as trojan horse to push some DMR Agenda into DStar an more or les a burdain to use.
 Call sign routing is by far more flexible and superior.
 - Starnet: You might consider running [Smart Group Server XL](https://github.com/F4FXL/smart-group-server-xl) from a dedicated computer instead.
 - Announcement: same can be achieved using VoiceTransmit.
 - APRSGateway capability: I would prefer to have some sort of TCP "APRS-IS proxy" program sitting between the program and the APRS server, thus keeping the ability to directly connect to APRS-IS or not, depending on the system owner wish.
 I run mostly DStar Only repeaters, having an additional program to maintain is unnecessary burden.
 - DRats : Is on the to-do list see [#6](#6)
 - CallSign Server : this is a legacy from the dead project xreflector.net, I will most probably drop it for good.

+### 2.4.2.
+Additional Features :
+- DPlus, DExtra and G2 NAT Traversal using ircddb network as rendez-vous server
+- Forward RSMS1A app messages from/to  APRS-IS Network, yes you can send/receive messages to and from aprs.
+- Repeater Link status is sent to APRS-IS as a status frame

 # 3. Building and installing
 ## 3.1.
 Initial setup